papermoonio/wormhole-mkdocs/scripts/README.md

 3. `npm run generate`
    - Pulls contract data, regenerates JSON, and rewrites snippets.
 Watch for unmatched-tag warnings.
 4. Review and commit changes in both `scripts/` and `wormhole-docs/.snippets/text`.
+5. Open two PRs: one targeting `wormhole-mkdocs` for the mkdocs updates and another targeting `wormhole` if that repo picked up changes; make sure each PR links to the other.

 (Optional) Run `npm run typecheck` if you modified the scripts or need extra confidence.